MicrosoftDocs/windows-powershell-docs/docset/windows/Microsoft.Windows.ServerManager.Migration/receive-smigserverdata.md

 ### -Password
 Use this parameter to specify the password, as a secure string, to decrypt the data transfer by using 256-bit advanced encryption standard (AES).
-The secure string can be obtained by entering the command `Read-Host -AsSecureString` or `Convertto-Securestring`.
+The secure string can be obtained by entering the command `Read-Host -AsSecureString` or `ConvertTo-Securestring`.

 You must specify a password to protect your data because migrated data is broadcast over a network.
 If the *Password* parameter is not added to your command, you are prompted to specify a password after entering your command.